tomjoht/tomjoht.github.io/_restapicourse/docapis_exploring_restapi_marketplace.md

 These are common questions developers want to know about an API.

+Can you see how APIs can differ significantly?
+As mentioned previously, REST APIs are an architectural style, not a specific standard that everyone follows.
+You really have to read the documentation to understand how to use them.

-{{tip}} Sometimes people use API to refer to a whole collection of endpoints, functions, or classes.
+{{tip}} Sometimes people use the term "API" to refer to a whole collection of endpoints, functions, or classes.
 Other times they use API to refer to a single endpoint.
 For example, a developer might say, "We need you to document a new API."
 They mean they added a new endpoint or class to the API, not that they launched an entirely new API service.{{end}}